jchristn/SqliteHelper/README.md

 Please contact me for any issues or enhancement requests!
 I'm at joel dot christner at gmail dot com.

-## New in v1.0.15
+## New in v1.1.0

-- XML documentation
+- Breaking changes; improved logging configuration

 ## A Note on Sanitization